 Although the general principles are the same, if you are a student funded from Scotland, Northern Ireland, or Wales, or NHS funded, the situation may different.
 Please speak to a money adviser at the Student Advice Centre for more information.

-If you take leave of absence after you have registered (even if you have only attended a few days), then you will usually be considered to have used a full year of funding entitlement by Student Finance, and although you are entitled to an extra year of funding from Student Finance (+1/gift ear), in some situations this may have been used up meaning you are left without full funding (please see examples below).
+If you take leave of absence after you have registered (even if you have only attended a few days), then you will usually be considered to have used a full year of funding entitlement by Student Finance, and although you are entitled to an extra year of funding from Student Finance (+1/gift year), in some situations this may have been used up meaning you are left without full funding, namely tution fee loan.
+You will still continue to get a maintence loan.

 Student Finance funding entitlement is calculated based on the following formula: